• Skip to main content

 Let me help you find the way to make your Egoscue program a habit so that it will work for you!
 Let’s define your prompts and tune into your rewards of doing your program for your life.
 Remember that age is not a factor of function, misalignment is the culprit.
 The Egoscue Habit makes the lifelong pain free function that you desire possible!

-Filed Under: Egoscue Method, Posture Alignment Tagged With: alignment, back pain, balance, Egoscue, Egoscue exercises, Egoscue method, hip pain, pain management, treatment for pain, wellness
+Filed Under: Egoscue, Posture Alignment Tagged With: alignment, back pain, balance, Egoscue, hip pain, pain management, Posture Alignment, Posture Alignment Exercises, treatment for pain, wellness

 Oh, my aching feet!